UPDATED: JULY 05, 2023 | 2 MIN READ

 When over 50, you’ll need to ensure you get excellent health coverage at a reasonable and fair price.
 Some of the most popular options and best choices for health insurance come in various forms.
 The most common form of health insurance among American adults is employer-sponsored health insurance.
 This is a form of health coverage that your employer provides employees.

 In most cases, your boss will pay for a part of your premiums with you.
-You’ll typically be offered a few policy options through your employer, which is the most popular form of obtaining health coverage.
+You’ll typically be offered a few policy options through your employer, the most popular form of obtaining health coverage.
 Another popular option for health insurance among Americans over 50 is health plans available through the health insurance Marketplace.
-These Marketplace plans are also known as on-exchange policies and tend to be more affordable and are based on your income.
+These Marketplace plans, also known as on-exchange policies, tend to be more affordable and based on your income.

 Medicaid is a low-cost health insurance program that helps cover insurance for low-income individuals and families.
 Each state has a Medicaid program, and their qualification requirements vary, depending on the state you live in.
 Medicaid can help cover some of your medical costs if not all.
 To qualify for Medicaid, you must live in the state where you’re applying, and your annual gross income must fall at or below the Federal Poverty Level (FPL).

 Medi-Cal is a Medicaid program based in California.
-You have to meet income requirements to qualify, but you can also qualify if you’re 65 or older.
+You must meet income requirements to qualify, but you can also qualify if you’re 65 or older.

 Benefits of getting a high-deductible health plan

 A high-deductible health plan is what it sounds like it is.
 It’s a health plan that carries a higher deductible but, in turn, carries a lower premium each month.
 A lower monthly premium is a benefit all in itself.
-This is an excellent option for those who can afford a larger payment initially and don’t foresee too many health issues in the near future.
+This is an excellent option for those who can afford a larger payment initially and don’t foresee too many health issues shortly.

 Another great benefit of high-deductible health plans is your Health Savings Account (HSA) options.
 Your HSA account is tax-free; if you have a balance remaining at the end of the year, that money will roll over into your HSA account for the new year.
 Another benefit of high-deductible plans is using your HSA to pay for health care expenses with pre-tax money.
 So, you’re saving money because you’ll pay significantly more if you pay these medical costs with post-tax dollars.